DFE-Digital/teacher-services-cloud/documentation/logit-io.md

 1. Click the "Refresh field list" icon
 1. The number of fields should change

+## Overusage on your Logit.io Stack

+We get an alert if we send more data than the plan allows by one or more of our services to the logit stacks.
+Usually this is because one of the services is generating an excessive number of log messages.
+To determine the service:
+1. Go to Kibana (From the dashboard, click `LAUNCH LOGS`) for the affected logit stack.
+1. In the left hand of the search page find the field kubernetes.deployment.name.
+1. Click on the magnify glass icon next to the field and a popup with show the 5 top values.
+1. Then we need to message the developers for the service for the top value and get them to look at why they are generating an excessive number of messages.

 ## Mapping conflicts
 An index mapping is created based on the field types of all the ElastiSearch indices (there is one per day).
 If a field has a different type in 2 different indices, it creates a mapping conflict and logs may be rejected.
 Rejected logs will be stored in the [Dead letter queue](https://help.logit.io/en/articles/7891797-logstash-dead-letter-queue-dlq-diagnosing-and-troubleshooting-data-issues-in-opensearch-on-logit-io).